-- After gap inspection and adjustment do not operate with the fan cover removed. otherwise, loose clothing may become caught in these rotating parts and injury may result. - Changing brake linings requires experience.
+- After gap inspection and adjustment do not operate with the fan cover removed. otherwise loose clothing may became caught in these rotating parts and cause serious injury or death. - Changing brake linings requires experience.
 Consult with the nearest authorized service station.